 What About Other Legal Issues in Louisiana?

 Currently, the law only allows medical marijuana in a non-smokable preparation.
-However, on June 22, the governor signed a law which allows smokable preparations, including flower, to be used.
+However, on June 22, the governor signed a law that allows smokable preparations, including flower, to be used.
 This comes into effect January 1, 2022.

-Louisiana does not allow home cultivation of marijuana by patients and has possession limits…basically, a 30 day supply at any given time.
+Louisiana does not allow home cultivation of marijuana by patients and has possession limits…basically, a 30-day supply at any given time.
 You have to get your marijuana at one of the state-licensed dispensaries.

 In general, it’s not safe to consume marijuana, especially by smoking, in public.
 New Orleans has locally decriminalized possession and reduced it to a civil offense, so you might be able to get away with it there.
 However, it is better to take it in private.

-Finally, medical marijuana is not exempt from driving while impaired laws (for that matter, neither are legal drugs which might impair your judgment).
+Finally, medical marijuana is not exempt from driving while impaired laws (for that matter, neither are legal drugs that might impair your judgment).
 This means that you should not drive after taking marijuana until you know how it will affect you and can be sure that you aren’t impaired.
 Generally, medical marijuana strains have less THC than recreational strains.
 However, for some conditions, THC is helpful.

 Make sure that you follow all of Louisiana’s laws regarding medical marijuana.
 And, again, you cannot use your HSA to purchase medical marijuana without taking a tax penalty.
 This is going to remain the case even if Louisiana legalizes marijuana for recreational use, as it has to do with federal law.
 Even after federal law changes, your HSA provider can have their own rules about allowed expenses.